thoth-tech/build-a-game-team/documentation/README.md

 ## Header Files

-In this game there here are the following header files that you should be aware of while developing this game.
-(To add more detail later)
+Here are the following header files that you should be aware of while developing this game.

 **player.h**
 Header file containing the player class, its attributes, functions, and states.